Review

 Mistakes To Avoid In Plain English

 Don't substitute canvas for leather, black for tan, or a sneaker for a jazz shoe unless your teacher signed off in writing.
 Don't mark the soles before the size is confirmed: first step on hardwood ends the return.
 Don't assume Bloch sizing carries over to Capezio or So Danca; the same dancer often wears different sizes in each brand.
 And don't trust 'jazz shoes fit like street shoes' from anyone.
-Capezio Freeform alone tells women to add 1.5 sizes.
+The Capezio Freeform alone has Capezio telling women to add 1.5 sizes while specialty fitters size it down, a two-size spread that proves the point: order to the product page and the brand chart, not your street size.

 Where to start by buyer type